Total solar eclipse 2024: Everything you need to know

 During a total solar eclipse the sun's corona is visible.
 (Image credit: Alan Dyer/Stocktrek Images via Getty Images)

-Related: Solar eclipses 2024: When is the next solar eclipse?
+Related: When is the next solar eclipse?

-It comes less than six months after the Oct.
+It came less than six months after the Oct.
 14, 2023, 'ring of fire' annular solar eclipse in eight states in the U.S. Southwest as well as Mexico, Guatemala, Belize, Honduras, Nicaragua, Costa Rica, Panama, Colombia and Brazil.

 During a total solar eclipse, the moon appears almost exactly the same size as the sun, so it blocks the entire disk for a few minutes.
 The result is a beautiful totality during which the sun's corona is visible to the naked eye.
 Here's everything you need to know about this rare event.